ni-null/MHWilds-Charm-Odds-Calculator/README.md

 # MHWilds Charm Odds Calculator

-A small frontend tool built with React + Vite for calculating charm (amulet) skill probabilities and combination odds used in Monster Hunter-style systems.
+A small tool for calculating skill probabilities and combination chances of Charms in Monster Hunter: Wilds.

 ## features